acceleroto/phd2/MULTISTAR2_BEFORE_PR_NOTES.md

-# Multistar2 pre-PR notes (strict review, refreshed)
+# Multistar2 pre-PR notes (strict review, refreshed - 2026-02-16)

 This is an updated strict review based on the **current state** of the branch, including recent comment/doc cleanup and GuideLog+DebugLog testing analysis.